Life insurance for women

 A priceless gift for you and your family

-Give yourself a gift that will secure your success and insure your legacy.
+On International Women's Day, give yourself a gift that will secure your success and insure your legacy.
 You’ve certainly earned it!

 Unlike chocolates, flowers, or jewelry, which may bring you short-lived satisfaction, a life insurance policy is an investment in your family’s long-term happiness and financial well-being.
 It’s a selfless present made from a place of self-love.

 At Legal & General America (LGA), we believe that life insurance for women is not only essential, but it is also different than for men.
 Research has consistently found that women are less likely to have coverage when compared to men.
 However, in today's world, women are exposed to the same or greater financial responsibilities as their male counterparts.

 The statistics speak for themselves: 53% of US women are not insured at all, while 43% of women with life insurance are under-insured.
 We want to close the life insurance gender gap, one woman at a time.